 Are your online visitors easily engaged?

 - Increase the number of ways that visitors can connect with you (call to action).
 If you’re looking for other ways to entice visitors to take action, think about the needs or interests of visitors who are at different stages in buying what you have to offer.
-Offer different call to actions that are pertinent to their specific decision-making needs.
+Offer a different call to actions that are pertinent to their specific decision-making needs.

 - Make it easy for visitors to take action: #1) make actionable items prominent on the page and #2) match their incentive to the level of effort required to take action.